iomega/paired-data-form/README.md

 docker-compose up --build
 ```

-Starts application and api webservice on http://localhost:3000
+Starts application, api webservice and reverse proxy on https://<DOMAIN> .
 Project JSON files are stored in a `./data/` directory.